rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-12-10-respeaker.md

 [15:00:55] [Dialogue] New intent detected searchWeatherForecast with confidence 1.000
 ```

-Instead of snips-watch, you can probably use any MQTT client:
+Instead of snips-watch, you can use any MQTT client:
 ```sh
 sudo apt-get install -y mosquitto-clients
 # Subscribe to all topics